- What is the structure of the Workers Party?

 Yes, the party is open to applications from prospective candidates in local and national elections.
 Candidates will need to comply with the candidate selection process and fulfil the requirements as set down by the Workers Party.

-5. What are the Workers Party online Zoom events on Tuesdays and Wednesdays, and can I participate?
+5. What are the Workers Party online Zoom events and can I participate?

 If you are a registered member of the Workers Party, you will receive an email each week detailing how to participate.
 If you are not seeing your emails, please check your junk and promotions folders and add the party to your safe senders list.